Building

 Successes

-It was clear that this project helped bring a more structured way for students to conduct informational interviews
+The project provided a clear, structured approach for students to initiate and conduct informational interviews with confidence.

-90% of the students who started the project completed it
+90% of students who began the project successfully completed it, indicating strong engagement and feasibility at scale.

 Growth Areas

-In summation, due to it’s success the ASU Local Building Social Capital Upskilling Course is now a requirement for all students to complete before they graduate.
+As a result of its effectiveness and scalability, the ASU Local Building Social Capital Upskilling Course is now a required experience for all students prior to graduation.